Posted on January 21st 2019

 We liked Hilbert and Hilda, so Game Freak got rid of them.
 They're not retconned or anything, but are conveniently stated to have gone far away, allowing Black 2 and White 2 (2012) to have different playable characters, just because.
 The male character, Nate, looks improbable to say the least.
 He has hair like living mold entering the reproduction stage, exploding out of his hat.
 He has a short-sleeved jacket with a tall popped collar.
 He has huge baggy boxers and a wetsuit underneath, with long duck feet encased in long duck sneakers.
 What's up with his bag?
 He must be an art student, given his giant portfolio case.
 We are honestly not sure what is up with his design.

 Rosa looks like a four-year-old dressing herself for the first time without parental supervision.
 She is wearing a shirt and a tutu-skort and tights and sneakers with flaps, like they couldn't decide between being boots or sneakers.
 Her hair is plastic from a cheap Princess Leia costume, pinned on top of a visor.
-Once again, her details are all pink, and she is carrying a huge handbag the size of an accordion.
+Once again, her details are all pink, including a big bow on the back of her neck (more visible in the backsprites).
+She is carrying a huge handbag the size of an accordion.

 Why did they feel the need to include the detail that her shirt doesn't quite cover her hips, exposing the tights that are between the tutu and the shirt?
 Why was that so important to show?